Last version: 2.12, October 26th, 2015.

 Next, after rebooting and the automatic logon, Exchange will be installed from the source location.

-In order to perform post-setup configuration of Exchange using the script, you need to customize the script.
+If you want to perform post-setup configuration of Exchange running Exchange cmdlets from the script, you need to tailor it to your needs.
 Locate the line which reads:

-Uncomment this line if you want to use Exchange Management Shell commands, and insert (Exchange) cmdlets after this line which configure your server.
-Be advised that you may need to port these changes to new versions of this script.
+Uncomment this line so a proper Exchange Management Shell session will be set up to the local Exchange server.
+You can insert Exchange-related cmdlets after the Load-ExchangeModule line to configure your server.
+Be advised that you need to port modifications to new versions of the installation script.

 Feedback is welcomed through the comments.
 If you got scripting suggestions or questions, do not hesitate using the contact form.